 Before joining Cinnabar, Sharlyn worked with several other prominent Bay Area companies including Exit Theatre, Lamplighters Music Theatre, Pocket Opera, and Porchlight Theater.
 She can still be found at the Exit every September working on the SF Fringe Festival.
 Sharlyn holds a bachelor’s degree from Sonoma State University in communications with an emphasis in technical theater.

 Madeleine Ashe became involved with Cinnabar after seeing the incredible impact that its Young Rep had on her daughter’s life.
-Madeleine volunteered with the Parents Guild before being hired as the theater’s box office manager in 2007.
-In 2010, she assumed additional duties and was named director of finance.
+Madeleine volunteered with the Parents Guild before joining the staff in 2007.
+In 2010, she was named director of finance.
 Her dedication and attention to detail have been an invaluable part of the theater’s success in recent years.

 Madeleine holds a BA in acting from San Diego State University and has performed in San Diego and Los Angeles.
-Locally, she has been seen in Cinnabar’s productions of Fiddler on the Roof, La Cage aux Folles, and The Price, as well as in The Book of Matthew (Leibowitz) at Spreckels Theatre Company.
+Locally, she has been seen in Cinnabar’s productions of Man of La Mancha, Fiddler on the Roof, La Cage aux Folles, and The Price, as well as in The Book of Matthew (Leibowitz) at Spreckels Theatre Company.